sveltejs/language-tools/.changeset/big-cheetahs-admire.md

 'svelte-language-server': patch
 ---

-[perf]: move return statement in `getCompletions` so it returns immediately if possible
+perf: move return statement in `getCompletions` so it returns immediately if possible